 The CCA prohibits:

-- unfair business practices when dealing with small businesses.
+- a range of unfair business practices, including when dealing with consumers and small businesses.

 It also imposes obligations on businesses designed to protect consumers, provides an access regime for essential facilities and provides a specific access and competition regime for the telecommunications industry.